We take our children to LEGOLAND theme park in Windsor and share our highlights and advice

 It was a little scary for our four-year-old daughter but great fun for our older son.

 The queues are long for this popular ride, which opened as part of Ninjago World! in 2017.
-You can’t cut down waiting time with Q-BOTS on this ride, you have to pay extra to skip the queue, using an additional Q-Bot add-on, which costs from £3 to £5 per person.
+You can cut down waiting time with the Reserve & Ride reservation system on this ride.

 *Atlantis Submarine Voyage